Computer Engineering - Master of Engineering degree

 List of classes in the design and application of wireless networks sub-major

-- Introduction to micro-processor systems
+- Introduction to microprocessor systems

-- Software design of microprocessor systems
+- Software design for microprocessor systems

 - Specifications and simulation of communication protocols